THISISME006/File-Compressor-and-Decompressor/README.md

 ## Result:
-Successfully implementation of compressing and decompressing of text,pdf and JPEG giles.
+Successfully implementation of compressing and decompressing of text,pdf and JPEG files.

 ## Example:
 inputFile.txt (2.2MB) is compressed to compressedFile.huf (1.1MB) file and decompressed back to ouputFile.txt (2.2MB).